 created_atTIMESTAMP WITH TIMEZONEWhen we created this chunk

 You know what’s cool about this setup?
-The metadata JSONB field is like this super flexible catch-all for whatever extra info you might need to track.
-This can become helpful for improving the relevance and accuracy of your search (more on that later on in the series).
-I usually stuff things in there like:
+The metadata JSONB field is this flexible catch-all for whatever extra info you need to track.
+It becomes helpful for improving the relevance and accuracy of your search (more on that later in the series).

 {